 THE CURIOUS EAR CLEANERS OF GOA

 The Indians like selling stuff.
 Oh boy.
-On every street corner, people are selling televisions, the tat you get in show bags, snacks cooked in dog fat, and cures for cancer.
+On every street corner, people are selling televisions, the tat you get in show bags, snacks cooked in mystery fat, and cures for cancer.
 And as someone who hates shopping — a fact inconceivable to the countless offended businessman whose wares I refuse to inspect — there is no one I hate more than the kamikaze ear-wallahs, who — like the birdseed sellers of Milan who once threw seeds at me (and therefore 500 hungry birds) when I declined their request for euro-tuppence — are so entrepreneurial that they think it’s a good idea to sneak up behind you, thrust a metal pin in your ear, brandish in the air the wax they claim to have retrieved (usually planted beeswax to make their efforts seem triumphant) and then demand payment for a good day’s work!

 The first time this happened I was caught unawares on Anjuna Beach and thought someone was trying to inject something into my brain, and ran from my assailant with a string of expletives pouring from my lips.
 On other occasions, the same type of bandit would approach silently, pointing as if to say “hey friend, you have something on your face,” but by then I was savvy, and would know to run, because they don’t take hell no for an answer.
 Indeed, many an ear was violated in Goa because some hapless foreigner assumed a stranger was simply pointing out a spider in their hair.
-Confront them, and the funniest part is watching them produce documents — typed up at home — that “prove” their amazing credentials in the field.
+Confront them, and the funniest part is watching them produce documents — typed up at home — that demonstrate their credentials in the field.

 Fred Hollows never had to sneak up on someone whose eyes he wanted to fix (although that might, perhaps, have been easier).